Marcoby-Dev-Ops/Nexus/server/docs/POSTGRESQL_INTEGRATION_GUIDE.md

 ## Overview

 This guide explains how to use the new PostgreSQL integration in the Nexus frontend.
-The system provides unified interfaces for all database operations.
+The system now supports both PostgreSQL (with pgvector) and Supabase, with automatic detection and unified interfaces.

 ## Architecture